Cubitect/cubiomes-viewer/README.md

 Cubiomes Viewer provides a graphical interface for the efficient and flexible seed-finding utilities provided by [cubiomes](https://github.com/Cubitect/cubiomes) and a map viewer for the Minecraft biomes and structure generation.

-The tool is designed for high performance and currently supports Minecraft Java Edition 1.6 - 1.17.
+The tool is designed for high performance and supports Minecraft Java Edition main releases 1.0 - 1.17.

 ## Download